AdaSupport/docs/api/pre-authentication.md

 <img width="150" alt="User Auth Token" src="https://github.com/AdaSupport/docs/blob/master/api/screen_cap/userauthtoken.png?raw=true">

-Detailed instructions on how to Set MetaFields in Ada are included in the [Ada Embed] (#ada-embed) documentation.
+Detailed instructions on how to Set MetaFields in Ada are included in the [Ada Embed](#ada-embed) documentation.

 *See the relevant snippet below.*